JohannesWiesner/tcy/README.md

     information can be found
     [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file))

+## The packages.tsv file
+The `packages.tsv` spreadsheet contains the following columns:

+- `package_name` (the name of the package as found on conda or pip pages)
+- `version` (specify the version of the package you need)
+- `installation_command` (the full installation command)
+- `package_manager` (pip, conda, cran)
+- `conda_channel` (which conda channel to install from)
+- `area` (e.g. "data wrangling", "plotting", etc.)
+- `link` (the link to the package itself)
+- `necessity` ("required": you find that this package should be available for all lab members, "optional": only you need it for your current project but maybe any future lab member might find it also useful in the future)
+- `description` (a short description of what this package does)
+- `comment` (optional comments if something is buggy or if you want to tell other users some useful information)
+- `language` (Python, R, Julia)
+- `bug_flag` (can be 'linux' or 'windows')

+Whenever you find a new package that you find interesting and/or have to install for your project, you can open an Issue in this repository or even better, fork this repo, add your package to the .tsv file and send a pull request!

 ## How to generate a custom environment.yml file
 With a python installation on their machines, users can run the  `tcy.py` script in the console: